Emergency Department Physicians: Are all Your Fellow Doctors Board Certified?

 For emergency room staff members, trust in the abilities of their fellow professionals is key.
 Emergency departments are high-stress workplaces that demand rapid decision-making, calm confidence, and a superior level of teamwork, all in the service of delivering optimal patient care.
 Therefore, physicians who have proven themselves through excellent performance and board certification are highly valued.
 While many emergency room physicians nationwide have earned EM board certification, about 40 percent of EM doctors lack certification in the specialty.
 This means that, though they may perform well in the emergency room, they have not yet been able to demonstrate mastery through the rigors of testing.
 As an emergency room physician, wouldn’t you prefer working alongside professionals who have succeeded in displaying the highest level of knowledge?
 When your fellow EM physician obtains board certification, as you have, it’s safe to say you will share a proven commitment to providing the best emergency medical care available.

 The American Board of Physician Specialties® (ABPS) urges physicians board certified in EM to encourage other emergency room physicians to pursue EM certification, for the benefit of their own careers, the emergency room staff, and the public.
 Through the Board of Certification in Emergency Medicine (BCEM), the ABPS offers physicians currently working in emergency departments the opportunity to demonstrate mastery of the knowledge and skills required for exceptional emergency medical care.
-To be eligible for certification through the BCEM, physicians must have successfully completed an accredited residency in a primary care specialty, and must have completed a minimum of five years and 7,000 hours of emergency room casework.

 For more information about the BCEM and its eligibility requirements, contact the ABPS today.
 The ABPS is the official certifying body of the American Association of Physician Specialists, Inc.®